Dual-Time Smoothed Particle Hydrodynamics for Incompressible Fluid Simulation: Results and discussion

-The suite of benchmarks considered shows that the new scheme is robust, simulates a variety of problems, and is as accurate as the delta-SPH and EDAC schemes.
-In addition it is very efficient and can be as much as an order of magnitude faster than the WCSPH scheme.
-Indeed, it is possible to improve the performance even more by caching the values of the kernel and kernel gradients during the pseudo-time iterations.
+The suite of benchmarks considered shows that the new scheme is robust, simulates a variety of problems, and is as accurate as the EDAC scheme.
+In addition it is very efficient and can be as much as seven times faster than the EDAC scheme.
+Indeed, it is possible to improve the performance even more by caching the values of the kernel and kernel gradients during the pseudo-time iterations but we have not done this in the present work.